TheArtOfficial/ArtOfficialStudio-Documentation/README.md

   -v /home/artofficial/vol1:/workspace
   ```

-Use the same run command (above), but make sure your path is correct:
+Use the same run command as in the section below, but make sure your path is correct:

   ```bash
   docker run \